moverb/collectiveopensourcehardware.github.io/_education/3i_commissioning.md

   </tr>
 </table>

-Before you can flash the board, you should perform basic checks of the soldering process and the hardware of the board.
+Before you can flash the board, you should perform basic checks of the soldering process and the hardware.

 ## Solder bridges